Apple II accelerators: A2 OverDrive – Ian Kim

 Developed by Ian Kim.
 May 2021.
 There are 2 8-bit digital output ports and 1 8-bit input port.
-There is also an 16bits interrupt generator (IRQ or NMI).

-With this function, it can play WAV songs in 22Khz Stereo.
-In addition, 64KB compatible with Saturn and 384KB compatible with RAMWORK are built-in.
+There is also a 16-bit interrupt generator (IRQ or NMI).
+With this function, it can play WAV songs in 22 kHz Stereo.
+In addition, 64 KB compatible with Saturn and 384 KB compatible with RAMWORK are built-in.
 There is additional RAM in the SLOT ROM address, which is a special function, and it can be usefully used when developing programs.